-Performance outcomes Acceptable outcomes Complies Comments PO12 Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
-AO12 No acceptable outcome is provided.
-Any further development on each realigned allotment will occur outside of the mapped flood hazard area.
+Performance outcomes Acceptable outcomes Complies Comments PO12 Flood risk management minimises the impact on property and appropriately protects the health and safety of persons at risk of Extreme, high or significant flood hazard, and: (a) indicates the position and path of all safe evacuation routes off the site; and (b) if the site contains or is within 100 metres AO12 No acceptable outcome is provided. n/a Not applicable. of a flood hazard area, hazard warning signage and depth indicators are provided at key hazard points, such as at floodway crossings.
 Note-A Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the 'Extreme flood hazard area' identified on the Flood hazard overlay map (OM006a-o) is supported by a Flood Emergency Evacuation Plan prepared by suitably qualified persons having regard to Floodplain Management in Australia: Best Practice Principles and Guidelines (2000), prepared by Standing Committee on Agriculture and Resource Management (SCARM), CSIRO.

-Perf ormance outcomes Acceptable out comes Complies Comments Sigr nificant flood hazard a rea, Low flood ha azard area or Potential flood ha azard area invo elopment, where lving Reconfiguring a s located and designed maintain hydrological function AO13 No acceptable provided. outcome is ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. (b) of the premises; not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings. locate area' i overla there hydrau report require alterna define -Where the development is d in a 'Potential flood hazard identified on the Flood hazard ay maps (OM006a-o) and is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent centative hazard zone is used.
+Performance outcomes Acceptable outcomes Complies Comments Significant flood hazard a rea, Low flood hazard area or Potential flood ha azard area PO13 Development, where involving Reconfiguring a lot, is located and designed to: (a) maintain AO13 No acceptable outcome is provided. • The potential flood hazard area is confined to a 20 metre wide strip adjacent to the Clohesy River. hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; No new development is proposed within the mapped potential flood hazard area. (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings.
+Note-Where the development is located in a 'Potential flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) and there is no defined flood level a hydraulic (flood hazard assessment) report prepared by a RPEQ is required in substantiation of an alternative outcome is required or the defined flood level from the adjacent representative hazard zone is used.